abooij/wiwikwlhott/faq.rst

        you won't be able to define strict functors on these 2-categories.
      - this is good and bad at the same time.

-   - hott won't automatically help you, in fact, the research is about which definitions give you which kind of help.

-   - e.g. poincare conjecture: if you have a space homotopic to :math:`S^n`, then, under some conditions, it is diffeomorphic to :math:`S^n`.  whether or not this is provable depends completely on how you modelled differential structures.  for example, there are many different ways to use modalities to add differential structures to type theory.  under the (seemingly) obvious way to model differential structures, such a result may be provably false.

-   - you can ask of :math:`S^n`, what kind of categorical universal properties does it have in different categories of spaces.  you can ask what kind of categorical universal properties :math:`S^n` has as a type.  these are all different questions, possibly with different answers.

    - sometimes HoTT *does* do a better job: e.g. claims about (infty-)groupoids are automatically invariant. but depends on the